bigger0gamer/ComboKyoEdition/README.md

 - [armips](https://github.com/Kingcom/armips) v0.11 or newer
 - [psximager](https://github.com/cebix/psximager) v2.2 or newer
+- [binmerge](https://github.com/putnam/binmerge), only needed for initial setup of the build environment because psxrip is stinky doo doo that relies on sloppy assumptions.
-- A copy of Gundam Battle Assault 2 matching the below MD5 hashs for each track, and merged into a single bin file.
-If your copy has a bin file for each track, then you'll need to merge them with [binmerge](https://github.com/putnam/binmerge).
+- A copy of Gundam Battle Assault 2 matching the below MD5 hashs for each track.
 A mismatch on the second track shouldn't prevent a successful build, but it's listed here for completeness anyways.
   - Track 1 `.bin`: `3000a1b7ff191c1efe1aaf18f79a0ed5`
   - Track 2 `.bin`: `2d7b5e8e94a91bf5423b2356f6a34863`
   - [Hashes obtained from Redump.org](http://redump.org/disc/6795/)